superfly/docs/apps/volume-storage.html.md

 ## Launch an app with a Fly Volume

-The first rule of Fly Volumes is: always run at least two of them per application.
+**The first rule of Fly Volumes is: always run at least two of them per application.** The way to do this is to run two Machines.
+Volumes don't sync up by themselves; different apps will have their own ways of dealing with this, so we won't get into that here.

-<aside class="callout">Volumes don't sync up by themselves; different apps will have their own ways of dealing with this, so we won't get into that here.</aside>
+### Launch the app, but don't deploy immediately.

-### Launch, but don't deploy immediately.
+The app has to exist for the volume to be created.
+The volume has to exist before you can mount it to a Machine.
+The first deployment will create a Machine.
+So the shortest path to a Machine with a mounted volume begins by launching the app, and saying `N` to "deploy now?":

 ```cmd
 fly launch